susam/lab/web/sockets/README.md

-This directory contains some experimental code that allows us to see plain TCP socket-based application, a simple HTTP web application, an AJAX-based application, and a WebSocket-based application in action and study the underlying application layer payloads that are exchanged between the client and the server while each application is running.
+This directory contains some experimental code that allows us to see plain TCP socket-based application, a simple HTTP web application, an AJAX-based application, SSE-based application, and a WebSocket-based application in action and study the underlying application layer payloads that are exchanged between the client and the server while each application is running.
 All code here is minimal in nature.
 No encryption is used.
 There is very little error handling.
 The objective here is limited to comparing only the application layer payloads resulting from the various programs.

 To see only what the payloads look like for each example application, go to section [Payloads](#payloads).
 To run the example programs on